-If there ever was the perfect way to score your last goal for a club, it would be Zlatan Ibrahimović’s magnificent solo goal for Ajax against NAC Breda.
+If ever there was a perfect way to score your last goal for a club, it would be Zlatan Ibrahimović’s magnificent solo goal for Ajax against NAC Breda.
 In a moment of pure brilliance, Ibrahimović would torment half their team with cutbacks, feints, several mazy dribbles and, in the end, a simple finish to send the Amsterdam ArenA wild, singing songs for the man they were jeering just over an hour ago.

 A goal to take your breath away, it was one of the great solo strikes of all time and an indication of what Ajax were letting go – a game changer, a magisterial forward, and someone who would become one of the finest strikers in history.